Colonial history of the United States: Mercantilism

 Mercantilism was the basic policy imposed by Britain on its colonies from the 1660s, which meant that the government became a partner with merchants based in England to increase political power and private wealth.
 This was done to the exclusion of other empires and even other merchants in its own colonies.
 The government protected its London-based merchants and kept out others by trade barriers, regulations, and subsidies to domestic industries to maximize exports from the realm and minimize imports.

 Freedom from religious persecution

-The prospect of religious persecution by authorities of the crown and the Church of England prompted a significant number of colonization efforts.
+The prospect of religious persecution by the authorities of the crown and the Church of England prompted a significant number of colonization efforts.
 The Pilgrims were separatist Puritans who fled persecution in England, first to the Netherlands and ultimately to Plymouth Plantation in 1620.
 Over the following 20 years, people fleeing persecution from King Charles I settled most of New England.
 Similarly, the Province of Maryland was founded in part to be a haven for Roman Catholics.